richfoodie/FOODit-FrontEndTest/README.md

 •	Show type of controls or UI patterns
 Some of our ideas
 •	How could you use meal names, description and price to do a faceted search
-•	Using the meal name or description look up example photo of the dish using flicker, google image or another service asynchronously
+•	Using the meal name or description look up example photo of the dish using flicker, goo	gle image or another service asynchronously

+## Example of working with the API
+The FOODit Marketplace API allows you to get demo data about each meal in area.
+By using the "marketplace.meals.search".
+Using the Google API Explorer you can have look around some this API’s.
+1. Lets start by go to https://1-dot-endpoints-dot-foodit-uat.appspot.com/, our API will redirect to API Explorer.
+2. Check out FOODit Marketplace API
+3. Go to “marketplace.meals.search”.
+Put in a Geo location e.g. 51.536215, -0.103181
+4. Check out the results of meals